ArctosDB/documentation-wiki/_how_to/How-To-Manage-Taxonomy-in-the-WoRMS-(via Arctos)-Source.markdown

 ---
-title: How To Manage the Taxonomy Source WoRMS (via Arctos)
+title: How To Manage Taxonomy in the WoRMS (via Arctos) Source
 layout: default_toc
 author: Phyllis Sharp
 date: 2021-06-15